 Currently, I am engaged in research for a new book project with the working title Gender and Sexuality in the Middle East to be published by Cambridge University Press.
 Building on previous research and activism in relation to Egypt, Iraq, Turkey, Lebanon and the Kurdish movement, I am exploring the centrality of gender and sexuality for understanding key developments and processes in the region.
 One of the specific angles I am exploring is the complex relationship between knowledge production about gender and sexuality with reference to the Middle East in academic and activist contexts.

-Forthcoming.
-Gender, Islam & Governance.
-Co-edited with Deniz Kandiyoti & Kathryn Spellman.
+2019. (ed. with Deniz Kandiyoti & Kathryn Spellman) Gender, Governance & Islam.
 Edinburgh: University of Edinburgh Press.

-Forthcoming.
+2019 (with Ghiwa Sayegh).
 ‘Feminist and Queer Perspectives on West Asia’, in Queer Asia (eds.
 Jonathan Daniel Luther & Jennifer Ung Loh).
-London & New York: Zed Books (co-authored with Ghiwa Sayegh.
+London & New York: Zed Books.